micheledusi/Deckz/src/model/score.typ

   }
 }

+/// Get all flushes from the given cards.
+/// This function returns an array of arrays, where each inner array is a *hand* that contains `n` cards of the same suit.
+/// If there are no flushes, it returns an empty array.
+///
+/// -> array
+#let get-flush(
+  /// The cards to check for a flush.
+This can be an array or any iterable collection of card codes.
+  /// -> array
+  cards,
+  /// The number of cards required for a flush.
+Default: 5
+  /// -> int
+  n: 5,
+) = {
+  return sort-cards-by-suit(cards, add-zero: false, allow-invalid: false)
+    .values() // Get the values (arrays of cards) from the dictionary .filter((cards-of-suit) => cards-of-suit.len() >= n) // Filter suits that have at least n cards .map((cards-of-suit) => choose-k-out-of-n(n, cards-of-suit)) // Take all combinations of n cards of each suit .join() // Join all the combinations into a single array }

 /// Check if the given cards contain a full house.
 /// A full house is defined as having three of a kind and a pair.
 ///